Effective Oral Appliances for Treating Sleep Apnea

 Who is most likely to Benefit from a Dental Device for Sleep Apnea?

 A person who needs their upper airway opened may find a dental device for sleep apnea that helps to reposition their jaw or tongue.
 However, expectations should be discussed in advance to be aware that they don’t always work.
 Individuals experiencing milder OSA and slight symptoms are ideal users.
 People with severe OSA who lack tolerance for PAP benefit as well.
-Check here if you are specifically looking for a temporary tmj mouth guard.
+Check here if you are specifically looking for a temporary mouth guard.

 What are Common Types of Dental Devices for OSA?